This post is also available in: Nederlands

 - Bring an insulated water bottle.
 This will help you to avoid your water from getting frozen.
 As said before staying hydrated is very important.

 - Bring a thermos flask.
 Add hot water in it in the evening and you will have a wonderful cup of tea in the morning.
 Also very welcome when you wake up at night feeling cold!

 Hack #10: Pie when you need to pie!

-In addition to staying hydrated, you should really get out your warm and cozy sleeping bag if you need to pie.
-The fluids in your body will only cool you off.
+In addition to staying hydrated, you should really get out of your warm and cozy sleeping bag if you need to pie.
+The extra fluids in your body will only cool you off.
 So, if you need to go at night, don’t wait, but just go.
 It will prevent the rest of your body from cooling more and more and you will sleep better during the rest of the night.
 I promise!

-We used a small container to pie.
+TIP: We used a small container to pie.
 Then we didn’t need to go all the way out of the tent in the dark.
 Once pied, we put the container in the vestibule of the tent, so it wouldn’t add moist or damp to our tent.
 The next morning we threw it out.

 Hack #11: Bring a thermal blanket